jivy26/nolimit-scanner/README.md

 - **Customizable Workers**: Adjust the number of concurrent workers to balance speed and resource usage.
 - **Progress Tracking**: Real-time progress bar and ETA using tqdm.
 - **Colorized Output**: Easy-to-read, color-coded console output for better visibility.
+- **Top Ports Scanning**: Option to scan only the most common ports as defined by Nmap.
+- **Scan Scheduling**: Ability to schedule scans for future execution using the 'at' command.

 ## Installation